 As the popularity of its whisky grows, an increasing number of beverage-loving travelers are designing trips around visits to the various Japanese whisky distilleries located throughout the country.

-Japanese whisky has been finding its way into homes, bars, and restaurants all over the world, particularly since the late 20th century.
+Japanese whisky (note: it’s spelled whisky, not whiskey, in Japan) has been finding its way into homes, bars, and restaurants all over the world, particularly since the late 20th century.

 Today, Japanese whiskies have won both international acclaim and a variety of prestigious industry awards, but behind this rising global popularity is a production tradition shared across a relatively small number of historic distilleries.

 Found throughout Japan, these distilleries showcase the country’s beauty, along with a whisky-making culture that is both pleasantly familiar yet intriguingly distinct from Western convention.